microsoft/DeepSpeed/docs/index.md

 - Achieve excellent system throughput and efficiently scale to thousands of GPUs
 - Train/Inference on resource constrained GPU systems
 - Achieve unprecedented low latency and high thoughput for inference
-- Achieve extreme compression for an unparalleled inference latency and model size reduction
+- Achieve extreme compression for an unparalleled inference latency and model size reduction with low costs

 ## Three main innovation pillars